-Ebola Virus Disease is transmitted from Human to Human (H2H) through direct, physical contact with the bodily fluids (vomit, faeces, urine, blood, semen, etc.) of people who have been infected with or died from Ebola virus disease (EVD).
+Ebola Virus Disease is transmitted from Human to Human (H2H) through direct, physical contact with the bodily fluids (vomit, feces, urine, blood, etc.) of people who have been infected with or died from Ebola virus disease (EVD).

-People who are at highest risk of developing Ebola Virus Disease are Health Care workers who came in contact with patients suffering from Ebola Virus Disease and the family and friends of infected individual.
+People who are at the highest risk of developing Ebola virus disease are health care workers who came in contact with patients suffering from Ebola virus disease and the family and friends of the infected individuals.

-If you travel to or are in an area affected by an Ebola outbreak, or you are a healthcare worker or a family or friend of person suffering from Ebola Virus disease, following the following mentioned steps helps you to reduce the chances of contracting Ebola Virus Disease.
+If you travel to or are in an area affected by an Ebola outbreak, or you are a healthcare worker or a family or friend of a person suffering from Ebola virus disease, following below mentioned steps help you to reduce the chances of contracting the Ebola virus disease.

 - Do not handle items that may have come in contact with an infected person’s blood or body fluids (such as clothes, bedding, needles, and medical equipment).